 Yara International ASA (YARIY) Gains But Lags Market: What You Should Know

-Coming into today, shares of the company had lost 3.5% in the past month.
-In that same time, the Basic Materials sector gained 1.75%, while the S&P 500 lost 4.46%.
+Prior to today's trading, shares of the company had gained 3.88% over the past month.
+This has lagged the Basic Materials sector's gain of 10.29% and outpaced the S&P 500's gain of 2.65% in that time.

-Wall Street will be looking for positivity from Yara International ASA as it approaches its next earnings report date.
-On that day, Yara International ASA is projected to report earnings of $0.28 per share, which would represent a year-over-year decline of 30%.
+Yara International ASA will be looking to display strength as it nears its next earnings release.
+In that report, analysts expect Yara International ASA to post earnings of $0.28 per share.
+This would mark a year-over-year decline of 30%.

 For the full year, our Zacks Consensus Estimates are projecting earnings of $3.38 per share and revenue of $20.66 billion, which would represent changes of +42.62% and +24.41%, respectively, from the prior year.

-Investors should also note any recent changes to analyst estimates for Yara International ASA.
+Any recent changes to analyst estimates for Yara International ASA should also be noted by investors.
 Recent revisions tend to reflect the latest near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-Yara International ASA is currently a Zacks Rank #4 (Sell).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection remained stagnant.
+Yara International ASA is holding a Zacks Rank of #4 (Sell) right now.

-Looking at its valuation, Yara International ASA is holding a Forward P/E ratio of 7.11.
-This represents a discount compared to its industry's average Forward P/E of 8.29.
+Digging into valuation, Yara International ASA currently has a Forward P/E ratio of 7.65.
+This represents a discount compared to its industry's average Forward P/E of 8.2.

 Click to get this free report